 Try it: Classic Spanish Songs You Need to Know from Spanish Mama

 8. Bring folklórico dance into your classroom

-Folklórico is a traditional style of dance that traces back to the indigenous people living in Mexico.
-With folklórico, also called Balile Folklórico or Ballet Folklórico, people of Mexican heritage convey their emotions and culture through dance.
+Folklórico, also called baile folklórico or ballet folklórico, is a traditional style of dance that originates in Mexico.
 Women wear colorful long skirts and long-sleeved blouses.
 Their hair is usually up in braids and accented with ribbons and/or flowers.
 Show students clips of folklórico dancers or invite folklórico dancers in your community to put on a short performance at school.

 Try it: Ballet Folklórico Video from PBS

 A mariachi is a small, Mexican musical ensemble composed of a variety of mostly stringed instruments.
 They are typically male-dominant ensembles that sing a variety of songs, from slow songs of love or grief to high-energy dance songs.
 Mariachis are a typical form of entertainment at Hispanic events including weddings, holidays, birthdays, and funerals.

 Try it: Mariachi Sol De Mexico Performance Video on YouTube